 Figure 10.
-Behaviour of the CDA ports CDG, LD and P
+Behaviour of the CDA ports I, C and Bank

-The communication with components external to the cash desk is prescribed by the port behaviour specifications for the communiciation with the inventory (CDA-I), the bank (CDA-Bank) and the cash desk's coordinator (CDA-C) shown in Fig. 11.
-The communication with the inventory and the bank demonstrates our modelling of synchronous communication, which usually assigns returned values to port attributes.
-In general, the particular values are either used to evaluate succeeding guards in the port behaviour specification or might be read by an implementation of the component which owns the respective port.
-The port behaviours shown in Fig. 11 illustrate the former case.
-Finally, the behaviour of CDA-C, specifically the application of τ , should be noticed.
-It is used in Sect.
-1.4.1, in combination with the behaviour specifications of the coordinator (see Fig. 21), to illustrate our approach to the analysis of functional requirements.
+The communication with components external to the cash desk is prescribed by the port behaviour specifications for CDA-I, CDA-Bank and CDA-C shown in Fig. 10.
+The port behaviours of CDA-I and CDA-Bank demonstrate our modelling of synchronous communication.
+The behaviour of CDA-C is used in Sect.
+1.4.1 to illustrate our formal analysis of functional requirements.